 Going it alone or signing an early settlement offer will almost certainly be to your disadvantage.
 So, after you get appropriate medical care for your injuries, your next move should be to find an attorney to represent your interests.

 We Never Tire of Helping Our Clients

-At SJ Injury Attorneys, we are well aware of the damage that can be done by fatigued truck drivers—and we are experienced at pursuing and securing appropriate compensation for those who are hurt in accidents involving trucks and their overtired drivers.
+At SJ Injury Attorneys, our Houston injury attorney is well aware of the damage that can be done by a tired truck driver — and we are experienced at pursuing and securing appropriate compensation for those who are hurt in accidents involving trucks and their overtired drivers.
 If you have suffered injuries in a truck accident, contact us right away so that we can help you collect the compensation you deserve.